Andorra

-Tourism in Andorra brings an estimated 10.2 million visitors to the country annually.
+Tourism in Andorra brings approximately 8 million visitors to the country annually.
 Andorra is not a member state of the European Union.
-It has been a member of the United Nations since 1993.
+It has been a member of the Council of Europe and of the United Nations since 1993.

 Etymology

 The origin of the word Andorra is unknown, although several hypotheses have been proposed.
-The oldest is one put forward by the Greek historian Polybius (The Histories III, 35, 1), who describes the Andosins, an Iberian Pre-Roman tribe, as historically located in the valleys of Andorra and facing the Carthaginian army in its passage through the Pyrenees during the Punic Wars.
+The oldest is one put forward by the Greek historian Polybius (Histories III, 35, 1), who describes the Andosins, an Iberian Pre-Roman tribe, as historically located in the valleys of Andorra and facing the Carthaginian army in its passage through the Pyrenees during the Punic Wars.
 The word Andosini or Andosins (Ἀνδοσίνοι) may derive from the Basque handia, meaning "big" or "giant".
 The Andorran toponymy shows evidence of Basque language in the area.
 Another theory suggests that the word Andorra may derive from the old word Anorra that contains the Basque word ur ("water").

-Another theory suggests that Andorra may derive from Arabic ad-dārra (الدَّارَة), indicating a vast land which is located among mountains or a thickly wooded place (with ad- being the definite article).
-When the Arabs and Moors conquered the Iberian Peninsula, the valleys of the High Pyrenees were covered by large tracts of forest.
+Another hypothesis suggests that Andorra may derive from Arabic ad-dārra (الدَّارَة), indicating a vast land which is located among mountains or a thickly wooded place (with ad- being the definite article).
+When the Moors conquered the Iberian Peninsula, the valleys of the High Pyrenees were covered by large tracts of forest.
 These regions were not administered by Muslims, because of the geographic difficulty of direct rule.

-Other theories suggest that the term derives from the Navarro-Aragonese "andurrial", which means "land covered with bushes" or "scrubland".
+Other theories suggest that the term derives from the Navarro-Aragonese andurrial, which means "land covered with bushes" or "scrubland".

 The folk etymology holds that Charlemagne had named the region as a reference to the Biblical Canaanite valley of Endor or Andor (where the Midianites had been defeated), a name bestowed by his heir and son Louis the Pious after defeating the Moors in the "wild valleys of Hell".